zonemaster/zonemaster/docs/public/installation/prerequisites.md

 ## Supported operating system versions

-* [CentOS Linux] 7
 * [Debian] 11
 * [Docker]
-* [FreeBSD] 13.1
+* [FreeBSD] 13.2
+* [Rocky Linux] 8.7
+* [Rocky Linux] 9.2
+* [Ubuntu] 20.04
 * [Ubuntu] 22.04
-* [Rocky Linux] 8.7

-Only the latest long-term supported version of Debian, FreeBSD and Ubuntu, respectively, is supported.
-Zonemaster supports Rocky Linux 8.7, not 9.1, due to issues with LDNS and OpenSSL on Rocky Linux 9.1.
-The plan is to change to Rocky Linux 9 in the v2023.1 release.
-Support for CentOS Linux 7 will be dropped by Zonemaster release v2023.1.
+Only the latest long-term supported version of Debian and FreeBSD, respectively, is supported.
+All long-term supported versions of Rocky Linux and Ubuntu are supported, unless such a version has end of support before the expected next release of Zonemaster.

 Only the Docker images provided by the Zonemaster project on [Docker Hub] are supported.
 Currently only Zonemaster-CLI is supported on Docker.
 Docker itself